News and Events

 15 Jan 2024 • Ignacio Garcia

 The Generative AI Taskforce at the TUM Think Tank brings together a diverse team of experts and researchers who provide guidance to decision makers in government, industry, and civil society on issues related toi the design, governance and use of generative AI technology.
 In a recent episode they held a brief interview with Prof. Dr. Stephan Krusche, where he shares his vision of the future role of GenAI in education.
+Watch on

 Breaking Barriers: Highlighting Female Perspectives in Computer Science Education at TUM